willembressers/drlnd_p2_continuous-control/README.md

 jupyter notebook
 ```

-2. Before running code in a notebook, change the kernel to match the `drlnd` environment by using the drop-down `Kernel` menu.
+2. Before running code in a notebook, change the kernel to match the `drlnd_p2_continuous-control` environment by using the drop-down `Kernel` menu.

-![Kernel][image2]

 3. Now you can 'run all' cell's, which will train the agent, and once trained it will play the game (once).